 \subsubsection{\textbf{Fixed-sized key-values}}

-Fig.~\hyperref[fig:eval-kv-size]{\ref*{fig:eval-kv-size}a} shows the impact of different fixed key sizes on each method.
-We excluded Bourbon from this experiment because of its limitation to $8$-byte keys.
-The results of the OSM dataset with read-only workload show that \texttt{DobLIX} has the highest throughput, even as the key size increases due to its efficiency in removing the key prefixes and locating the block and target key value.
+Fig.~\hyperref[fig:eval-kv-size]{\ref*{fig:eval-kv-size}a} shows how each method is affected by key size.
+Bourbon was excluded due to its 8-byte key limit. \texttt{DobLIX} delivers superior throughput on the OSM read-only workload by efficiently managing key prefixes, regardless of key size growth.
 However, TridentKV throughput drops drastically due to creating large block sizes by increasing the key size.
-The performance gap between \texttt{DobLIX} and RocksDB narrows with increasing size, as larger key-value (KV) loads impact both methods.
+The performance gap between \texttt{DobLIX} and RocksDB narrows with increasing size, as larger key-value loads impact both methods.
 Fig.~\hyperref[fig:eval-kv-size]{\ref*{fig:eval-kv-size}b} shows the impact of various fixed value sizes on throughput.
 The results show that \texttt{DobLIX} has the highest throughput up to a value of $1KB$.
-For the value size $4KB$, Bourbon works better as it disaggregates keys and values, which is efficient for large value sizes.
+For the value size $4KB$, Bourbon works better than TridentKV as it disaggregates KVs, which is efficient for large value sizes.